Multi-Objective Latent Space Optimization of Generative Molecular Design Models: Introduction

 In drug discovery applications, potential drug candidates always have to simultaneously meet multiple design criteria.
 For example, in addition to its capability to intervene with specific biomolecular target or mechanism, potential drug molecules are assessed based on various physio-chemical properties that contribute to their bioavailability.
 In the generative molecule design schemes discussed above, multi-objective optimization is typically handled via scalarization, which turns the problem into a simpler single-objective optimization problem.
 However, the weights for combining the multiple objective functions are often selected by the designer in an ad hoc manner, despite their importance in guiding the multi-objective optimization process.
 This may potentially lead to sub-optimal results, as the optimization process may be unintentionally dominated by a few objective functions, resulting in emphasizing certain attributes while ignoring others.
 Various other approaches have been also proposed to address multiple design criteria, where a notable example is RaionaleRL recently proposed by Jin et al.~\cite{jin20b_multi}.
 In this work, a policy gradient is applied to fine-tune a VAE for generating molecules from incomplete subgraphs that correspond to multi-property rationales.
 RationaleRL utilizes a property predictor to extract the subgraph rationale for each of the multiple target properties.
 From the set of extracted single property rationales, RationaleRL identifies the combined subgraph that meets the multiple property constraints and then uses the fine-tuned generative model to complete the molecular graph for the combined subgraph.
 However, a practical limitation of this approach is that the number of training samples that satisfy all properties of interest may be scarce, which exacerbates as the number of target design criteria increases.
 MArkov moleculaR Sampling (MARS)~\cite{mars} proposed to address the multi-objective drug discovery problem by formulating the molecular design process as an iterative graph editing process.
 For this purpose, MARS defines the target distribution by combining the scoring functions of multiple properties and adopts Markov chain Monte Carlo (MCMC) sampling to identify high-scoring molecular candidates.
 However, as the target distribution is obtained by taking either the sum or the product of the multiple scoring functions, it faces similar shortcomings as other scalarization-based approaches discussed earlier.
+To generate molecules with multiple target properties, Feng et.al~\cite{feng2023multiobjective} utilized a Langevin diffusion process as a stochastic generator of latent embeddings within a pre-trained autoencoder model.
+This stochastic generator, primarily governed by reference molecules selected based on multiple properties of interest, can be seen as an alternative to other optimization strategies in latent space.